jinghzhu/JavaKnowledgeBase/JVM/gc.md

     Active Java threads are always considered live objects and are therefore GC roots.
 This is especially important for thread local variables.

-3. **Static variables** are referenced by their classes.
+3. **Static variables**

+    referenced by their classes.
 This fact makes them de facto GC roots.
 Classes themselves can be garbage-collected, which would remove all referenced static variables.

 4. **JNI Local - JNI方法的local变量或参数**